jakejs/jake/README.md

 ### Cleanup after all tasks run, jake 'complete' event

-The base 'jake' object is an EventEmitter, and fires a 'start' event before running, and a 'complete' event after running all tasks.
+The base 'jake' object is an EventEmitter, and fires a 'start' event before running, an 'error' event after an uncaught exception, and a 'complete' event after running all tasks.

 This is sometimes useful when a task starts a process which keeps the Node event-loop running (e.g., a database connection).
 If you know you want to stop